-We compete with pharmaceutical companies, biotechnology companies, academic institutions and research organizations, in developing therapies to prevent or treat infectious and inflammatory diseases.
+We compete with pharmaceutical companies, biotechnology companies, academic institutions and research organizations in developing therapies to prevent or treat infectious and inflammatory diseases.
+For example, if it is approved, HEPLISAV will compete in the United States with established hepatitis B vaccines marketed by Merck & Co. ("Merck") and GlaxoSmithKline ("GSK") and outside the United States with vaccines from those companies and several additional established pharmaceutical companies.
 Competitors may develop more effective, more affordable or more convenient products or may achieve earlier patent protection or commercialization of their products.
 These competitive products may render our product candidates obsolete or limit our ability to generate revenues from our product candidates.
-Many of the companies developing competing technologies and products have significantly greater financial resources and expertise in research and development, general and administrative support, manufacturing, preclinical and clinical testing, obtaining regulatory approvals and marketing than we do.

 Existing and potential competitors may also compete with us for qualified scientific and management personnel, as well as for technology that would be advantageous to our business.
-Our success in developing marketable products and achieving a competitive position will depend, in part, on our ability to attract and retain qualified scientific, manufacturing, sales, marketing, general and administrative and management personnel.
-If we do not succeed in attracting new personnel and retaining and motivating existing personnel, our operations may suffer and we may be unable to implement our current initiatives.
-If we are unable to compete successfully, we may not be able to obtain financing, enter into collaborative arrangements, sell our product candidates or generate revenues.
+Although certain of our employees have commercialization experience, as a company we currently have no sales, marketing or distribution capabilities.
+Our success in developing marketable products and achieving a competitive position will depend, in part, on our ability to attract and retain qualified personnel.
+If we do not succeed in attracting new personnel and retaining and motivating existing personnel, our operations may suffer and we may be unable to obtain financing, enter into collaborative arrangements, sell our product candidates or generate revenues.